agusev/mastermind/README.md

 </li>

 <li>
-The next step was to create a home page, where a player could configure and start the game, read rules.<br>
+The next step was to create a home page, where a player could configure and start the game, and read the rules.<br>
-I created a protected route for the home page:<br>
+Also, I created a protected route for the home page:<br>
 <code>app.use('/', protect, indexRouter);</code>
 Then, I added views and styles:<br>